The Umbrella Academy (TV series): Filming

 Principal photography for the first season began on January 15, 2018, in Toronto.
 Gerard Way's Instagram account shared an illustration by Fabio Moon of the cast and crew doing the first table read of the script in Toronto.
 Way also revealed a picture of the first day on the set.
 Additional filming took place in Hamilton, Ontario.
 The theatre scene of Vanya performing was filmed at the Elgin Theatre and the Winter Garden Theatre.
 Mazzoleni Concert Hall was used to represent the theatre's exterior.
 The exterior of the mansion was filmed at a building in Hamilton, while the interiors were filmed in studio.
 The Joey & Toby Tanenbaum Opera Centre was filmed for an outside scene and LIUNA Station was used for a bank robbery scene.
 A laboratory at the University of Toronto was filmed to represent the Meritech Prosthetics building.
 The filming concluded on July 18, 2018.

 Filming for the second season began on June 16, 2019.
 Like the previous season, it was filmed in Toronto and Hamilton, Ontario, despite the series taking place in Dallas, Texas.
 Exterior shots, including scenes in Dealey Plaza, were taken in Dallas.
 Filming concluded on November 23, 2019.

 Filming for the third season began on February 7, 2021, and concluded on August 28, 2021.

-Filming for the fourth season began on February 6, 2023.
+Filming for the fourth season began on February 6, 2023, and concluded on May 31, 2023.
+Filming for the season was finished before the 2023 Writers Guild of America strike occurred.